GraphXAIN: Narratives to Explain Graph Neural Networks: Experiments

-XAI Narratives are derived from the GNNExplainer output, with the use of LLM (GPT-4o).
-Using a specifically developed prompt, we guide the LLM to produce coherent and relevant narratives that accurately reflect the graph model's prediction.
+XAI Narratives are derived from the GNNExplainer output, with the use of a LLM (GPT-4o).
+Using a specifically developed prompt, we guide the LLM in generating the GraphXAIN that accurately reflects the graph model's prediction.
 The language model is provided with a prompt containing the target node's feature values, along with feature importance and the subgraph derived from GNNExplainer.

 Additionally, feature values of the nodes within the subgraph and the final GNN model prediction for the target node are included.
 In our visualisations, we use the seven most important features and restrict the subgraph to seven nodes, aligning with Miller's\ (1956) \cite{miller1956} theory on cognitive limits, which suggests that seven pieces of information represent an optimal amount for receiving, processing and recalling.
-The full prompt schema is presented in Appendix~\ref{app:prompt}.
+The full prompt schema used to generate GraphXAINs is presented in Appendix~\ref{app:prompt}.